Last Updated on January 2, 2021 by Grow with Bovees

-The first leaves can usually be picked about 8 weeks after sowing, and once they are of good size they should not be left on the plant too long otherwise they will lose their fresh colour and become tough.
+The first outer leaves can usually be picked about 8 weeks after sowing, and once they are of good size they should not be left on the plant too long otherwise they will lose their fresh color and become tough.

-The leaves are best harvested by moving along the rows and systematically removing 2 or 3 of the largest leaves from each plant.
-They are removed, as is rhubarb, by pulling with a twisting action.
+The leaves are best harvested by moving along the rows and systematically removing 2 or 3 of the largest tender leaves from each plant.
+Swiss chard leaves are removed by pulling and twisting.

 Cutting cannot be recommended, for inevitably the knife damages other leaf stalks and causes losses.

-Some gardeners cut or twist off the whole tuft of leaves from each plant at one time, but after such treatment I find that the plants take a long time to recover and seldom regain their former vigour and leaf size.
+Some gardeners cut or twist off the whole tuft of leaves from each plant at one time, but after such treatment, I find that the plants take a long time to recover and seldom regain their former vigour and leaf production.

 When vigorous upright growth ceases and the leaves spread out to form a loose rosette it is an indication that the picking season is coming to an end.